Williams Mullen Hosts Its First Annual Healthcare Panel Discussion: Summary Below

 The health care panel was great.
 We hope to host a State of the State on Health Care panel discussion annually.

-Posted on October 22, 2014, in "Single State Agency", Accountable Care Organizations, Administrative Remedies, Affordable Care Act, Agency, Behavioral health, Budget, CMS, Credible Allegations of Fraud, DHHS, Division of Medical Assistance, Due process, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Injunctions, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicare Attorney, Mental Health, Mental Health Problems, NC, North Carolina, OAH, Obamacare, Office of Administrative Hearings, Physicians, Provider Medicaid Contracts, State Budget, Tax Dollars, Taxes, Taxpayers and tagged 42 CFR 455.23, ACA, Administrative Law Judge, Barbara Morales Burke, Behavioral health, Blue Cross Blue Shield, Credible Allegations of Fraud, DHHS, Division of Medical Assistance, DMA, General Assembly, Health care provider, House Bill 1181, Managed care, Managed Care Organizations, Medicaid, Medicaid recipients, Medicaid Reform, Mental health, NC Medical Society, Nelson Dollar, Open Enrollment, Private Insurance, Steve Keene, termination of Medicaid contracts, Waiver.
+Posted on October 22, 2014, in "Single State Agency", Accountable Care Organizations, Administrative Remedies, Affordable Care Act, Agency, Behavioral health, Budget, CMS, Credible Allegations of Fraud, Division of Medical Assistance, Due process, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Injunctions, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Contracts, Medicaid Costs, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicare Attorney, Mental Health, Mental Health Problems, NC, NC DHHS, North Carolina, OAH, Obamacare, Office of Administrative Hearings, Physicians, Provider Medicaid Contracts, State Budget, Tax Dollars, Taxes, Taxpayers and tagged 42 CFR 455.23, ACA, Administrative Law Judge, Barbara Morales Burke, Behavioral health, Blue Cross Blue Shield, Credible Allegations of Fraud, Division of Medical Assistance, DMA, General Assembly, Health care provider, House Bill 1181, Managed care, Managed Care Organizations, Medicaid, Medicaid recipients, Medicaid Reform, Mental health, NC DHHS, NC Medical Society, Nelson Dollar, Open Enrollment, Private Insurance, Steve Keene, termination of Medicaid contracts, Waiver.
 Bookmark the permalink.
 2 Comments.